Class of 2018 Joins National Aviation Hall of Fame

 Jack had a highly active career which included two tours of Vietnam, spanning an incredible 450 combat missions.
 This gave him the opportunity to rack up an impressive host of personal decorations, among them: The Navy Distinguished Service Medal, the Army Distinguished Service Medal, the Defence Superior Service Medal, the Distinguished Flying Cross, Combat Action Ribbon, NASA Distinguished Service Medal, and plenty more.

 His passion for aviation is obvious.
-This year, he is finally honoured for a lifetime commitment to flying with a Hall of Fame induction.
+This year, he is finally honored for a lifetime commitment to flying with a Hall of Fame induction.

 William H. Dana – or Bill – was a highly accomplished ex-astronaut who also had spells as a US Air Force Pilot and NASA Test Pilot.
 Born in 1930 in California, Bill was always destined for the sky after achieving his Bachelor of Science degree from the US Military Academy in 1952.
 From here he would go on to become a pilot in the US Air Force before joining NASA in 1958.